 Peru weather in March: when to go

-From the coastal cities bathed in Pacific breezes to the mystical highlands adorned with ancient wonders, Peru in March makes for a fantastic travel experience.
-That said, the weather can vary during this time of year depending on the region.
-Here’s our detailed guide to the weather in Peru in March.
+From coastal cities with refreshing Pacific breezes to the mystical highlands filled with ancient wonders, March in Peru makes for a great travel experience.
+But keep in mind, that the weather can vary depending on the region.
+Here’s a detailed guide to what you can expect from the weather in Peru in March.

 Still not sure when you want to take your trip to Peru?
 See our guide to when to go to Peru.